-(Note: Having possession of a fake ID is an offence under section 474 of the Penal Code.
-A person convicted of forgery can be imprisoned up to 10 years or with fine or both.)
+(Note: Having possession of a fake ID is a forgery offence under section 474 of the Penal Code.
+A person convicted of this forgery offence can be imprisoned up to 10 years or with a fine or both.)

 Where and When Can You Drink in Public Places?

 A public place is defined as a place which the public may freely access even if such access requires a fee or can be restricted from time to time.
 These include void decks, road decks and parks but do not include restaurants or pubs.